pocke/gem_rbs_cli/README.md

+# THIS IS AN ARCHIVED REPOSITORY

+Use `rbs collection` command instead.

 # GemRbsCli

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/gem_rbs_cli`.
 To experiment with that code, run `bin/console` for an interactive prompt.